 Some years ago when the Master Taste Tester and I were in Vienna, we ate at a restaurant that had amazing Schweineschnitzel.
 The Schweineschnitzel was so large that it covered an entire plate and was a meal in itself.
+This doesn’t cover the entire plate, but is just as delicious as what we had in Vienna.
+I thought that it would be perfect as my second posting in honor of Oktoberfest!

 Since then, I’ve been making Schweineschnitzel with pork tenderloin.
 It’s consistently perfectly breaded, perfectly fried, perfectly crispy, and perfectly delicious.
 It makes not only an incredible meal, but also one that’s quick and easy to prepare.